The University at Buffalo – 2007

 Jennifer earned her B.S.
 (Business Administration), M.B.A., and J.D. degrees from the University at Buffalo, each with honors, where she also served as the Vice President of the undergraduate student body and was an editor of the Buffalo Law Review and Buffalo Intellectual Property Law Journal.
 Jennifer is admitted to practice law in the Southern District of New York, Eastern District of New York, Northern District of California, Central District of California, and Southern District of California, and is an IAPP Certified Information Privacy Professional.
 She has also lived and worked in Tokyo, where she studied international law and worked as a clerk at one of Japan’s largest law firms.
 Jennifer was recently awarded with the 2018 International Advisory Experts Award for Complex Business Litigation in California.

-Jennifer has been an active volunteer with the Junior League since 2015, where she helps spearhead initiatives to improve the lives of transition age foster youth in San Diego, and she recently became a member of the University of Buffalo School of Law Dean’s Advisory Council.
+Jennifer has been an active volunteer with the Junior League since 2015, where she helps spearhead initiatives to improve the lives of transition age foster youth in San Diego, and she recently became a member of the University at Buffalo School of Law Dean’s Advisory Council.

 Payment Logistics Ltd. v.
 Shift4 et al (S.D.
 CA) – antitrust action alleging merged company Shift4 Payments violated section 7 of the Clayton Act and attempted to monopolize the payment interface and merchant account services market for mid-sized table service restaurants by cutting out independent payment processors and resellers while positioning itself to unilaterally raise prices against a locked-in customer base.